 However, a number of Brazilian newspapers from 1978 to the 1990s (in print as well as online) have been accessed, but no listings for Doctor Who (or Doutor Who) as an on-going series have been found.

-If the series did play, it would be expected to have aired in the two largest cities, Rio de Janeiro and Sao Paulo, and yet no listings can be found in the newspapers published in either city.
+If the series did play, it would be expected to have aired in the two largest cities, Rio de Janeiro and Sao Paulo, and the capital Brasilia, and yet no listings could be found in the newspapers published in those cities.

 Of course, as previously stated, given the dozens of small independent stations broadcasting throughout the country, not all stations had listings coverage in the major newspapers, so we have yet to identify whether, when and where the series may have aired.

 There is also the possibility that the series was given a different title, and it wasn't known as Doctor Who or Doutor Who or Senhor do Tempo.
 But even if that were the case, OCR searches for terms such as "Tom Baker", "Elisabeth Sladen", "Dalek", "BBC TV" failed to return any matches.

 - See also THE MYSTERY OF THE MISSING MISTERIOS

 According to the following Brazilian forums and websites, the posters are at least certain that the series never aired in Brazil prior to 2005.
 (But as we've noted above, the series may have aired on one of the minor private channels, and therefore completely escaped everyone's attention...)

 - "O seriado se tornou bastante popular no Reino Unido e alguns outros países como Japão e Coreia.
 Nos States, tem uma base de fãs pequena.
 No Brasil, só foi exibido no canal a cabo: PEOPLE+ARTS, com as novas temporadas de 2005 para cá.
 O seriado clássico nunca passou aqui...infelizmente somos acostumados a enlatados americanos."

 and which translates as: